 The Canadian trademark for the Poppy includes both the Legion’s Poppy logo, as well as the Poppy symbol, as it relates to Remembrance.
-The trademark does not apply to the use of the actual Poppy flower, unless that usage is misrepresented as the Legion’s Poppy by associating it with remembrance or the raising of monies for a purpose other than the Poppy Campaign.
+The trademark does not apply to the use of the actual Poppy flower, unless that usage is used to represent another cause or organization, is misrepresented as the Legion’s Poppy by associating it with remembrance or the raising of monies for a purpose other than the Poppy Campaign.

 For example a single item that has a Poppy or Poppy image that is not the Legion trademark Poppy symbol is considered acceptable within the legal allowances as it pertains to trademark law.
-However should that same Poppy or Poppy image be used within Canada in the context of remembrance and for profit then that item runs afoul of the Poppy trademark as it pertains to the Poppy image.
+However should that same Poppy or Poppy image be used within Canada in the context of remembrance, to represent another cause or organization or for profit then that item runs afoul of the Poppy trademark as it pertains to the Poppy image.

 As way of explanation the following points are noted:

 - The Poppy Trademark image represents remembrance.

 - The Poppy Trademark image is the symbolic focal point of the Poppy Campaign.

 The Legion has been entrusted with the significant task of safeguarding the sacred Poppy, protecting it from misuse and commercializing.
 Our Veterans bravely accepted the duty and responsibility to protect our rights and freedom; it is now we who must accept the duty and responsibility to protect and honour them.
 We will ensure that the Poppy remains the symbol of Remembrance for their sacrifices.